siegelhannah/urban-canopy-calculator/README.md

 This automates a workflow that would otherwise require manual, repetitive geoprocessing in ArcGIS Pro, making this analysis reproducible, scalable, and easy to run for any U.S. city.

 ## Features
-- Automatic download of NLCD canopy datasets (2011–2021)
+- Automatic download of NLCD canopy datasets (available 2011–2021)
-- Census tract extraction for the selected city
+- Automatic census tract extraction for the selected city
-- Per-tract canopy statistics for multiple years
+- Per-tract calculation of canopy statistics for multiple years
 - Computation of canopy change (% and acres)
 - Optional map and data export for all results
-- CLI interface with simple arguments
+- CLI interface with simple arguments (city and state name, year range)

 ## Installation
 1. Create and activate a virtual environment